 Check out this informative video by Dr. Ernie Ward.
 He proves this information is true by putting himself in a hot car:

 Outside animals require their water to be replenished often and the water bowl itself should be kept free of algae, which develops quickly in the heat/sunlight.
 Make sure your pet has lots of fresh, clean water at all times outside.
 Shade and ventilation must be provided for outdoor pets.
 Pets can quickly and easily suffer and die from heatstroke when left without shade and water in the Arizona summers.
 This includes dogs who have adequate dog houses.
 When left in the sun without enough water even a nice dog house can become a death chamber.
 And it should be obvious, but it’s not to all, NEVER leave a dog in a kennel outside!

 Some dogs are more susceptible to heatstroke than others.
 Elderly dogs and those with heavy coats are at greater risk in the heat.
 They should not be outside without access to cool, dry and shaded spaces and plenty of water.
 Providing baby pools with fresh water, shaded of course so the water doesn’t get too hot, can be a great help for outdoor dogs.

-Dogs with pushed-in snouts, such as bulldogs and pugs, should NEVER be left outside in the heat even if there is shade and water.
+If your dog has a pushed-in snout, such as bulldogs and pugs, should NEVER be left in hot cars or outside in the heat even if there is shade and water.
 Heat and/or humidity are perilous for them because of their compromised airways.

 Other Tips for Keeping Pets Cool in Summer